ozarchie/HomeHydroEC/README.md

 # HomeHydroEC
 An extension of Michael Ratcliffe's excellent EC project.
+See the Wiki for a full description.

 This project addresses the issue of polarization by implementing a square wave balanced resistor approach to measurement.
 An additional analog input channel is required.